 Fahmi F. Farahat, aka Fam, aka Abo Salma,

-A highly experienced half Saudi, half German, producer who has been involved in elaborate productions all over the world including Los Angeles, Dubai, Riyadh, London and Madrid.
+A half-Saudi, half-German, producer who has been involved in elaborate productions all over the world including; Los Angeles, Dubai, Riyadh, London and Madrid.
 In the mid 90's, as a teenage entrepreneur, Farahat started a “not-so-legal” film distribution company, copying, packaging and branding bootleg and uncensored films on VHS and selling it out of the trunk.